 During this phase the facility will be built and constructed and represents the major part of the capital investment.
 The construction phase can take up to 80 % of the total CAPEX.
 Hence good cost control and cash flow control as well as planning are essential components for success.
 Engineering will be limited to support activities, for performing design modifications that become apparent during construction to fit the site conditions.

 4.0 Phase 4 - Start up and Commissioning

 This phase should be handled with the utmost care as the system moves from a shut down mode to an operating mode whereby the safeguards often need to be bypassed.
 Prior to start up, all systems and equipment shall be checked for their proper functioning.
 Main equipment vendor representatives often are required for startup assistance.
-Once all systems have been checked for proper functioning, the actual start can commence typically in the following sequence:
+Once all systems have been checked for proper functioning, the actual start can commence.

 5.0 Phase 5 - Provisional completion

 After handover, depending on the contractual conditions, the end user or owner may issue the Provisional Completion Certificate taking ownership of the facility.
 Warranty clauses and performance guarantee conditions will now become effective.